tiimoS/sma/README.md

 ## Project 1 – Community Detection in a Facebook network

 ### Results
 All visualizations - louvain and random walk - are stored in the ~/results folder.
+It is recommended to download the results .pdf files, to better zoom on the individual nodes.

 ### Setup
 The project is running on Anaconda distribution of Python 3.7.